unwoven-words/Woven-State/experience-luck.md

 experience jar and another a Luck jar.

 The Luck jar is full at the beginning and Experience jar empty.
-As one progresses, you take a portion Luck and put it into Experience.
-And at a very later stage, without realizing, the Luck jar becomes empty and Experience jar if full.
+As one progresses, you take a portion of Luck and put it into Experience.
+And at a very later stage, without realizing, the Luck jar becomes empty and Experience jar is full.

-Does that worry you, I believe yes - you become confident, in-fact over-confident and end making wrong decisions, and now if you remember, the Luck jar is now empty!
+Does that worry you, I believe yes - you become confident, in-fact over-confident and end-up making wrong decisions, and now if you remember, the Luck jar is now empty!

 I really haven't figured out of way to handle this situation, and believe that what one requires is